 The Spark for the Book

 The book, Sharing Housing, A Guidebook for Finding and Keeping Good Housemates came about through a telephone conversation.
 A dear friend was complaining about the state of her finances.
 When I suggested that she could rent a room in her house, she wailed, “I don’t know how to do that.”
 She’d had one horrible experience and didn’t want to repeat it.
 I argued that she’d made a mistake in letting that one person move in and that she didn’t have to repeat the mistake.
 She asked if I would coach her.
 I agreed.
 When I got off the phone and was thinking about how I would coach her, I realized that I’d developed a process that I could teach to others and decided to write the book.

 I come to this work after years in the corporate world, first as a management consultant and later as an instructional designer.
 As a consultant, I trained employees to work in self-managing work teams, honing my expertise in group dynamics and interpersonal relationships.
 As an instructional designer, I’m skilled in breaking down complex subjects so that individuals can learn them easily.
 Years ago I earned a masters in divinity, (The Episcopal Divinity School) where I received excellent supervised training in helping people—how to listen, how to encourage personal growth, and how to help people manage life.
 I consider promoting shared housing to be a ministry.

 Check out the book that started it all.
 Sign up for the newsletter.
 We write regularly on the subject of sharing housing including hints for doing it well, and interviews with those who already share housing.
-We offer webinars to help people, (you?) really get into the idea and gain the tools you need to select a good home-mate.
+We offer classes on Zoom and online to help people, (you?) really get into the idea and gain the tools you need to select a good home-mate.
 We host three Q&As a month that you can find out about by signing up for the newsletter.
 I’d love to hear your thoughts about about our work and your interest in sharing housing.
 Click here to drop me a line.